 The Johnson’s mother passed away in 2000, and their father followed 13 years later.
 “It was at that point–in 2013–that Kevin moved into my home.”

-Sheila emphasizes that the emotional transition for brother and sister was not difficult; their faith carried them through the Earthly transitions that God wills us through as part of our life to after-life.
+Sheila emphasizes that the emotional transition for brother and sister was not difficult; their faith carried them through.

 It was then that the above verse came into play for the Johnsons.
 Sheila had to leave the business world she loved and devote herself to becoming the best caregiver to her “BBE.”